Back to articles

 Existe-t-il un apport maximum de protéines par repas ?

-Depending on goals and lifestyles, the recommended protein intake varies.
-However, it is essential to find the right balance so as not to consume too much protein and suffer from various physical inconveniences.
-So how much protein can you eat per day?
-It is quite legitimate to ask the question and we answer your questions in detail.
+Recommended protein intake varies depending on objectives and lifestyles.
+However, it's essential to find the right balance to avoid consuming too much protein and suffering from various physical discomforts.
+So, how much protein can one consume per day?
+It's a perfectly legitimate question, and we'll answer your queries in detail.

 • How many grams of protein per day?